 evolution of the european atm network

-However the network evolves, the Network Manager must support future optimisation of the network to achieve the performance requirements of all stakeholders.
+Whichever direction the European ATM network evolves; the Network Manager must support future optimisation of the network to meet the performance requirements of all stakeholders.
 With the Single European Sky (SES) at a critical point in its implementation, the European ATM network could fundamentally change shape over the next decade or so.

+The ICB believes that the European ATM network covers in its broadest sense – services and data exchange; stakeholders and their interactions; infrastructure and architecture within the core 28+2 EU Member States.

-The ICB considers the following factors to be relatively ‘certain’ about the European ATM network (in its broadest sense – see Annex A) to 2030:
+The ICB considers the following factors to be relatively ‘certain’ about the European ATM network to 2030: